by Patricia Schultheis

 From Fiction Number 54 (2008)

-our mothers.
+WE CLEANED FOR our mothers.
 Off boats and kerchiefed, they stood at conveyor belts, boxing brassieres or culling cartridges, their hands growing cramped, their ankles swollen, until, shift over, they scarcely could climb onto buses and ride to third-floor flats whose mean little rooms we, their daughters, had cleaned.

 Nine, ten-years-old, down on our knees, scrubbing linoleum fissured into battlefield maps.
 Like slender sappers, our arms tunneled under radiators that pocked the backs of our hands with blisters.